-Serverless providers claim “Write your code, and push it on our serverless platform”, but are all platforms equal?
+Serverless providers claim, "Write your code, and push it on our serverless platform", but are all platforms equal?
 Platforms are purposefully designed and optimized to run different types of workloads.
-While some are built to support small, short-lived, functions, others are created to support larger workloads including full-fledged containers.
+While some are built to support small, short-lived functions, others are created to support larger workloads including full-fledged containers.

 CI/CD: Koyeb automatically builds and deploys your app each time you git push with native continuous deployment and continuous integration features.
-As for Cloudflare Workers, CI/CD is not built-in to the technology, you'll need to use a third-party tool.
+As for Cloudflare Workers, CI/CD is not built in to the technology, you'll need to use a third-party tool.

 Computing power: Cloudflare Workers' limits CPU time to 10ms per request on the free plan and at 30s with a paid plan.
 Koyeb is more flexible as there is no CPU time limit per request.
-On Koyeb, you can have up to 16 High-End vCPU per request, while you have no control on Cloudflare Workers.
+On Koyeb, you can have up to 16 High-End vCPUs per request, while you have no control on Cloudflare Workers.

-SSD Storage: Cloudflare Workers doesn't provide local SSD storage for file processing.
+SSD storage: Cloudflare Workers doesn't provide local SSD storage for file processing.
 On Koyeb you can get up to 160GB of high-performance local SSD storage for temporary caching or file processing purposes.

 Autohealing: Koyeb offers built-in TCP health checks on all applications you deploy.
 The platform also lets you define additional HTTP health checks to ensure your applications are running properly, and automatically respawn them if they become unresponsive.
 On the other hand, troubleshooting an unhealthy application is your responsibility with Cloudflare Workers.

-Autoscaling: Koyeb and Cloudflare Workers are both serverless: auto-scaling and load balancing are built-in, and you don't pay for capacity you don’t need.
-Traffic is automatically routed and load-balanced across servers.
+Autoscaling: Koyeb and Cloudflare Workers are both serverless: autoscaling and load balancing are built-in, and you don't pay for capacity you don’t need.
+Traffic is automatically routed and load balanced across servers.
 Sleep well as your code scales effortlessly.

 From container orchestration with Nomad to Firecracker lightweight virtualization and Kuma for service mesh control planes, Koyeb was purpose-built to run serverless workloads.
-Learn more about the technologies powering Koyeb with The Koyeb Serverless Engine: from Kubernetes to Nomad, Firecracker, and Kuma.
+Learn more about the technologies powering Koyeb with The Koyeb Serverless Engine: from Kubernetes to Nomad, Firecracker, and Kuma (opens in a new tab).

-Security: While Cloudflare isolates workloads using V8 isolates, Koyeb runs containerized workloads in secure Firecracker MicroVMs.
-Koyeb’s isolation technology with Firecracker provides strong security and runs workloads on high-performing bare metal machines.
+Security: While Cloudflare isolates workloads using V8 isolates, Koyeb runs containerized workloads in secure Firecracker microVMs.
+Koyeb's isolation technology with Firecracker provides strong security and runs workloads on high-performing bare metal machines.
+Learn more about the benefits of Firecracker (opens in a new tab) and how the technology works (opens in a new tab).

 Cloudflare Workers: For those using the free plan, there are Cloudflare Workers community channels.
-Paid tiers provide the option to submit support tickets, while paying for business & enterprise plans enable the possibility to chat with CloudFlare engineers.
+Paid tiers provide the option to submit support tickets, while paying for business & enterprise plans enable the possibility to chat with Cloudflare engineers.

 Koyeb and Cloudflare Workers' prices are expressed in different ways:

-Requests | Per request limit | CPU | |
+Requests | Limits per request | Memory | |

 ---|---|---|---|

-Cloudflare Workers | 100,000 / day | 10 ms CPU time limit | 128MB RAM |
+Cloudflare Workers | 100,000 / day | 10 ms CPU time limit | 128MB |

-Koyeb | Unlimited | Up to 120 sec | Up to 2 CPU |
+Koyeb | Unlimited | 120 sec timeout | 512MB (or up to 2G for less time) |

-Key limitations | Cloudflare Workers' free plan | Koyeb's free plan |
+Key limitations | Cloudflare Workers free plan | Koyeb free plan |

 ---|---|---|